trevorhuang1/csp_blog/_posts/2023-12-17-Digital-Divide_IPYNB_2_.md

 Using the provided graphic and what you have just learned, pick one country that is heavily impacted by the digital divide, and give three reasons why that might be.

 ![]({{site.baseurl}}/images/pophack3.png)

+India has a severe issue with the digital divide:
+This could be because:
+1. Rural/urban disparities: many people living the India country side don't have access to the internet while most in the big cities do
+2. Educational disparities: those with better education in India often have access to the internet at school
+3. Socioeconmic disparities: affluent populations India have much greater access to technology

 ---